raganwald/raganwald.github.com/_posts/2014-05-13-how-to-trick-the-gullible-into-learning-a-new-language.md

 You know... programmers too lazy to keep struggling with the old tech and with the hubris to believe they can adopt entirely new tech.

-> Be anything you like, be madmen, drunks, and bastards of every shape and form, but at all costs avoid one thing: **success**.--Thomas Merton
+> Be anything you like, be madmen, drunks, and bastards of every shape and form, but at all costs avoid one thing: **success**.
+> --Thomas Merton

 ### seeking hubris